dapr/docs-zh/content/zh-hans/reference/api/secrets_api.md

 #### Response Body

 The returned response is a JSON containing the secrets.
-The returned response is a JSON containing the secrets.
-The JSON object will contain the secret names as fields and a map of secret keys and values as the field value.
 The JSON object will contain the secret names as fields and a map of secret keys and values as the field value.

 ##### Response with multiple secrets and multiple key / values in a secret (eg. Kubernetes):